-What to be included in a recommendation letter?
+What should be included in the letter

 The contact information of the author is included for follow-up.